AdaCore/gnatstudio/docs/users_guide/navigation.rst

   This entry appears when clicking on a dispatching subprogram call.
 In that case, GPS cannot know what subprogram will actually be called at run time, so it gives you a list of all entities in the tagged type hierarchy and lets you choose which of the declarations you want to jump to.
-See also the :file:`methods.py` plugin (enabled by default) which, given an object, lists all its primitive operations in a contextual menu so you can easily jump to them.
 See also the :menuselection:`References --> Find References To...` contextual menu, which allows you to find all calls to a subprogram or one of its overriding subprograms.

 * :menuselection:`Goto full declaration of *entity*`